• Skip to main content

 How to minimize tax debts after someone dies

 When filing the decedent’s final return, make sure to take advantage of all possible deductions and credits.
 You may want to work with a professional to ensure that you file the tax returns correctly.
-If there is a large back tax liability, you may want to have a professional review the returns to ensure that have been filed correctly.
+If there is a large back tax liability, you may want to have a professional review the returns to ensure that they have been filed correctly.

 FAQs About IRS Debt After Death